guybedford/es-module-lexer/README.md

 Outputs the list of exports and locations of import specifiers, including dynamic import and import meta handling.

-_Comprehensively handles the JS language grammar while remaining small and fast - can parse 2MB of JavaScript in under 30ms from a completely cold start, and in just 20ms after a few runs, [see benchmarks](#benchmarks) for more info._
+_Comprehensively handles the JS language grammar while remaining small and fast - can parse 2MB of JavaScript in ~22ms from a completely cold start, and in ~14ms after a few runs, [see benchmarks](#benchmarks) for more info._

 ### Environment Support